 Maharishi Kanada – Father Of Atomic Theory

-The next one in the list of Ancient Indian scientists and their inventions is Maharishi Kanada and his Kanada atomic theory.
+The next one on the list of Ancient Indian scientists and their discoveries is Maharishi Kanada and his Kanada atomic theory.
 According to the modern terminology, an English physicist John Dalton is credited for the invention of Atomic Theory.

 Even if we go more back in the historical timeline; a greek pre-socratic philosopher Democritus (c 460 – c 370 BC) is regarded as the first individual for the formulation of the Atomic Theory.